-Pat Hargis, Joel Jupp, Varghese Mathai, Janet Riehecky, Anna Wandtke
+Pat Hargis, Joel Jupp, Varghese Mathai, Janet Riehecky, Anna Wandtke, Terry Wandtke

 Emeritus: Stuart Ryder

-To develop reading, writing, speaking and listening skills that will enable the student to participate effectively and confidently in both written and oral discourse.
+To develop reading, writing, speaking and listening skills that will enable the student to participate effectively in both written and oral discourse.

 - To examine the use of writing in all its forms in both high and popular culture.

-- To examine language, literature, worship and media and constructs of society, and how they inform culture- individually, locally, and globally.
+- To examine language, literature, worship and media as constructs of society, and how they inform culture- individually, locally, and globally.

-- Too value communication and its use as To divine gift, and to articulate its power and impact.
+- To value communication and its use as a divine gift, and to articulate its power and impact.

 English Department Overview